CiscoDevNet/cloud-cml/README.md

 Now that we have the S3 access policy, we can create a role that uses this policy.

 1. go to "Roles"

 2. click "Create role"

 3. select "AWS service" for the "Trusted entity type" (the default)

 4. select "EC2" for the "Use case"

 5. click "Next"

 6. select the S3 access policy that was created in the previous section ("cml-s3-access") from the permission policy list

 7. scroll to the bottom and click "Next"

-8. provide a role name, use "s3-access-for-ec2" (this is important to note as this is the policy name that is also referenced in the Terraform configuration to deploy CML)
+8. provide a role name, use "s3-access-for-ec2" (this is important to note as this is the policy name that is also referenced in the Terraform configuration to deploy CML and in the inline role assignment).
+See [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance), search for `iam_instance_profile`, it says

+   > IAM Instance Profile to launch the instance with.
+Specified as the name of the Instance Profile.
+Ensure your credentials have the correct permission to assign the instance profile according to the [EC2 documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-permissions), notably `iam:PassRole`.

 9. click "Create role" at the bottom right

 ### Attach policies to user